fomightez/borked_appmode_plus/README.md

 Using the `appmode` Jupyter plugin, a notebook's code will be run, and then only the markdown cells and code outputs will be shown.

+You can check out the `appmode` repository here: https://github.com/oschuett/appmode

 ----

 ### POST-FORKING DIFFERENCES